Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Other Methods

-\begin{paragraph}{Other criteria} For the satisfaction of Smith, ISDA, single-voter and asymptotic resolvability, and reversal symmetry, see \citealt{Schulze2018}.
-For an example of the simultaneous failure of positive and negative involvement, see Example 7 of \citealt[pp.~68-95]{Schulze2018}.\end{paragraph}
+\begin{paragraph}{Other criteria}For proofs that Beat Path satisfies reversal symmetry, the Condorcet winner and loser criteria, Smith, ISDA, independence of clones, single-voter and asymptotic resolvability, and non-negative responsiveness, see \citealt{Schulze2022}.
+For the satisfaction of rejectability, see Corollary \ref{BPreject}.
+For an example of a simultaneous failure of positive and negative involvement, where adding two voters with the ranking $aefcbd$ changes the unique Beat Path winner from $a$ to $d$, see Example 7 of \citealt{Schulze2022}.\end{paragraph}

-\subsection{Minimax (\citealt{Simpson1969,Kramer1977})}
+\subsection{Minimax (\citealt{Simpson1969}, \citealt{Kramer1977})}

 The set of winners for Minimax, also known as the Simpson-Kramer method, are the candidates whose largest majority loss is the smallest, i.e., for a profile $\mathbf{P}$,